IonelPopJara/purple-haze/README.md

 ## Usage

-Once you have everything set up, you start the program by running the following command:
+Once you have everything set up, you can start the program by running the following command:

 ```
 python main.py